Recipes

 Five ingredients, five minutes of work, and by morning you’ve got a jar of bright, tangy pickled onions that make everything better.
 Keep a batch in the fridge at all times.

-- Pack the slices into a jar or container.
+2. Pack: Pack the slices into a jar or container.

-- Combine the vinegar, hot water, sugar, and salt in a measuring cup and stir until dissolved.
+3. Make the brine: Combine the vinegar, hot water, sugar, and salt in a measuring cup and stir until dissolved.

-- Pour the brine over the onions, making sure they’re fully submerged.
+4. Pour: Pour the brine over the onions, making sure they’re fully submerged.

-- Cover and refrigerate overnight.
+5. Chill: Cover and refrigerate overnight.
 They’ll be ready in the morning and keep for up to three weeks.

 Notes

-- Overnight is the move — the onions mellow out and the brine really comes together after a full night in the fridge.
+• Overnight is the move.
+The onions mellow out and the brine really comes together after a full night in the fridge.

-- Want to mix it up?
+• Want to mix it up?
 Toss in a smashed garlic clove or a pinch of red pepper flakes before adding the brine.
 Both are worth trying.

-- This recipe doubles easily.
+• This recipe doubles easily.
 Just make sure your onions stay fully submerged.

-- Works with any thin-skinned onion — shallots are especially good.
+• Works with any thin-skinned onion.
+Shallots are especially good.